crs4/bbmri-it-school-tutorials/03-tutorial-rest/REST_tutorial.md

 # REST API

-In this tutorial you will practive how to interact with REST APIs.
+In this tutorial you will practice how to interact with REST APIs.

 ## Building a REST API with FastAPI

-In this section we will create a REST API layer for the Database that we built in the [Data Management Tutorial](../02-tutorial-data-management/Data_Management_Tutorial.md)
+In this section you will extend the `biobank_manager` project that we built in the [Data Management Tutorial](../02-tutorial-data-management/Data_Management_Tutorial.md) by adding a REST API layer.

+Remember that there is also a base for the data layer in the [solution directory](../02-tutorial-data-management/solutions/03-accessing-modelling-querying-prog/overall_solution/).

 We will create API endpoints for the entities Samples, Participants and Diagnosis that we already developed (toghether with the related databaase) during the SQLAlchemy tutorial.

 The REST API is composed of several levels of services: